micronutrientsupport/biomarkerstats/README.txt

+Hello!

-Hello this area is to test the SummaryStats function over all datafiles.
+Please navigate to tests/development_tests if you would like to test the SummaryStats function over all datafiles.

-If you would like to run try this locally, you can:
+If you would like to run try this on your local computer, you can:

 1) Download the Github repository https://github.com/tb011/biomarkerstats/